 6. Obtain A Delaware Business License

 In order to operate in Delaware, certain sectors will require company registration.
 You may require one or more types of licenses, including:

 - Licenses issued by your city or county.

 - Permits are required by zoning.

 - Liquor licenses, for example, are regulatory permits.

 - Sales tax exemptions are available.

-7. Prepare Delaware LLC Operating Agreement
+7. Prepare the Delaware LLC Operating Agreement